 I have a very basic budget layout I my spreadsheet which helps me stay on top of my expenses and income.
 If i’m out and I buy something for my business, I can add it into my spreadsheet before I forget.
 Alternatively there’s lots of fancy software that does this more automatically, I haven’t figured those out yet!

 It’s impossible to remember all of the different usernames and links you have, so keep them all together in a tab in your google docs spreadsheet.
 I include links to my social channels, all of the things I need to log into and a reminder of what my usernames are.

 This is also a good place to create a reading list of blog posts, articles, videos, podcasts you want to save for later.
 As well as those I also keep a note of suppliers or useful links in this tab.

 5) Finally, a life tab!

-If you're juggling a side-hustle and a job, your work and life are very closely intertwined.
+Whether you're juggling a side-hustle and a job, or have your own business that you run full time, your work and life are very closely intertwined.
 This tab is where you can note down those things you really must do later, like posting your mums birthday present (yes I do need to do that).
 By getting the thoughts and to-do’s written down it frees up your mind for other stuff.